hassanmhd/AutomaticOTPAndroid/README.md

 # AutomaticOTPAndroid
 An easy to use Automatic OTP reader library for android.
-This is based on GoogleApiClient and SmsRettriever and doesn't require any permission.
+This is based on GoogleApiClient and SmsRetriever and doesn't require any permission.

 Gradle